Desktop Support Specialist II - IT-Online

 - Provide operational reporting on the work handled in this environment and report back to Service Owners.

-- Remain up to date with the latest technologies and changes within the client environment.
+- Remain up to date with the latest technologies and changes within the Discovery environment.

 - Maintain a high level of trust and confidentiality.